HOME

 (Please if you care reffer to my name at Guayaquil Offices #phones)

-EMETEBE INTER ISLAND FLIGHTS( Small plane 6-9 passengers Cessna bimotor) .
+EMETEBE INTER ISLAND FLIGHTS San Cristobal to Baltra or Isabela airports.
 Call Manager: Jaime Morales at 09-104003.
-Or at Cristobal Is. office ph# 05-520793.
-Few boards are allowed on this crafts, so you may need to charter a whole plane $ 599US/ 6-9 passengers capacity plus up to about 4-6 boards.
-Depending on amount of luggage, etc.
+Or at Cristobal Is. office ph# 5935-520793.
+Few boards are allowed on this crafts, so you may need to charter a whole plane aprox $ 140US/ per passenger.

 5. Galapagos & the mainland can get very hot on "hot season" (Jan.-April).
 Take water with you on walks to surfspots, etc.There is little shade throughout coast of islands.
 DRINK ONLY BOTTLED WATER!..water in Galapagos can make you really sick as there is shortage of water.
 EVEN FOR BRUSHING YOUR TEETH!.